gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 And you two, get inside!"
 The goat twins didn't have to be told twice.
 Tossing his crutches aside,
-Bravo fled up the stairs and into the mayor's house just two steps behind his twin brother.
+Bravo fled up the stairs and into the mayor's house right behind his twin brother.

 "Maddy!"
 She whirled around.